The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/6d8de174631bb840e5953e6eab185fdf8baf16e5246f141ca6a5872d39a6f753.png

 Where the probability of expiring is high, the cumulative hazard function is steep.
 Where the probability of expiring is low, the cumulative hazard function is flat.
 In this example, we can see that the hazard is highest between 1500 and 2000 hours.
-After that, the hazard decreases – although this outcome is based on just one unusually long-lived battery, so it might look different in another dataset.
+After that, the hazard decreases – although this outcome is based on just one unusually long-lived bulb, so it might look different in another dataset.

 Now that we have the general idea of survival and hazard functions, let’s apply them to a more substantial dataset.